AntoineButeau/coveo.analytics.js/README.md

 });
 </script>
 ```
 Replace `your-token-here` with your API Key.
-Change `EventType` and `EventValue` to any event you want to send.
+Change `EventType` and `EventValue` to any custom event you want to send.

 # Usage
 ## Include in your html files.